matheusdgdcampos/electron-with-react-typescript/README.md

 Create installer extension of project, ready of production.

 - [X] **react:pure:**
-Running React whitout electron running join, its best for style your pages and components in development.
+Running React whitout running Electron, its best for style your pages and components in development.

 ---